Last Updated: July 31, 2022

 inevitably when you have an evoker in the party.
 This goes a long way to cut

 According to Jeremy Crawford back in 2015, this bonus applies to each missile of magic missile and to all targets of an AOE, but only to one attack for multi-attack spells like Scorching Ray.
 If Empowered Evocation applies to each missile, Magic Missile becomes very powerful.
 This conflicts with Crawford’s more recent rulings, where he has ruled that each missile from Magic Missile is a separate damage roll, so similar damage bonuses only get applied to one of the missiles.
 Personally I think the more-recent ruling makes more sense, but discuss it with your DM.
+For the magic missile case, see our Practical Guide to Magic Missile.

 : A bonus to damage